josemariasola/StringNAndBlockStream/Backlog.md

 # Backlog
 ## Requested
 ### 2.0.0
-- [ ] !!!
-StringPackerDriver: Use braces for initialization.
 - [ ] !!
 Strings and Streams.adoc: Write it.
 - [ ] ! `README.md`: Remove equals.
 - [ ] `README.md`: Add includes and scopes.